 Oy, vey.
-This post was a pain in my tukis and probably won’t help you because every state has a different system.
+This post was a pain in our tuchus and probably won’t help you because every state has a different system.
 So don’t feel you have to read it.
-I only slaved over it, trying to make it simple for you, and what do I get?
-Perhaps it would make me feel better if you got a free solar quote in your local area.
+We only slaved over it, trying to make it simple for you, and what do we get?
+Perhaps it would make us feel better if you got a free solar quote in your local area.
 But don’t push yourself, honey.
-I’ll manage somehow.
+We’ll manage somehow.
 Here’s the SREC/Green Tag explanation.
 Enjoy it if you can.
 No guilt here.

 Not quite a scam.
 Not really in business either.
 Their own website says not to wait for them.
 So don’t.
 But read this post if you want to be truly convinced that CitzenRe is not in business.

 This multi-level-marketing (MLM) truly is a waste of time and money in our opinion.
-I don’t even want to waste your time reading why Solar Fred thinks that, but go ahead and judge the Earth4Energy post for yourself.
+We don’t even want to waste your time reading why we think that, but go ahead and judge the Earth4Energy post for yourself.

 Well, there are lot of innovative ways to finance solar these days.
 Solar Leasing and Solar PPAs are one of them.
 They all have their advantages….and disadvantages.
 I tell you no lies: Low money down, good.
 But…in the long run, you’re financially better off buying through a home equity loan or line of credit or municipal financing.
 Learn about the difference between a solar lease and a solar ppa here.